maksymhusar/CustomCollectionLayout/README.md

 # CustomCollectionLayout

-This is an example project for article:
+This is an example project for my article:

 In English:
 https://indeema.com/blog/uicollectionview-tutorial--changing-presentation-on-the-fly